Applying Internationalization

 To successfully localize your apps and services, you need to internationalize them first.

 Internationalization mainly carries out the following two tasks: marking text strings for translation and formatting locale-sensitive data.
 Text strings of your apps and services need to be marked for translation.
-Formatting locale-sensitive data, such as dates, times, numbers or currency, for different locales and cultural conventions are also required.
+Formatting locale-sensitive data, such as dates, times, numbers, or currency, for different locales and cultural conventions is also required.
 These are done by using an external internationalization library for each supported programming language.

 Internationalization in webOS OSE is available for different programming languages.
 See Overview for the list of supported programming languages.